joshsuson/personal-website/WARP.md

 This is a personal website project built with a **monorepo structure** containing:

-- **Frontend**: Astro v5.13.7 static site generator with TypeScript
+- **Frontend**: Astro v5.13.7 static site generator with TypeScript and Layout components
 - **Backend**: Strapi v5.23.4 headless CMS with SQLite database
-- **Current State**: Frontend uses dummy data, Strapi integration pending
+- **Current State**: Fully integrated - frontend consumes Strapi API for home page content

 The project follows a decoupled architecture where Strapi serves as a headless CMS providing RESTful APIs for the Astro frontend to consume.